It's like screen's stuff command, without screen

 Unless you know what you are doing, we highly recommend running tests inside a virtual environment.
 Here is how you can create and activate a virtual environment:

 $ python3 -m venv .venv $ source .venv/bin/activate

 We release using Makefile, choose the relevant target:

 $ make release-major $ make release-minor $ make release-patch

-and wait for Travis to deploy to PyPi!
+and wait for the automated deploy to PyPi!

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.